 Below: Another one that needs to go in favour of the one that is in between my fingers.
 That last one will then be shortened to just above a strong bud.

 Below: This branch is well shaped and with good taper…but it growing straight upwards and looks like a second apex…so you guess what?
 It has to go too!

 Below: Arrow points at another to long branch with not enough taper.
 It will be cut back to the nice side branch, just left below the arrow.

 Below: That branch cut off.

-Below: Close up of the almost finished top section.
+Below: Close-up of the almost finished top section.
 A lot has improved and the future is promising again for this tree.
-These actions will over the next couple of years bring it closer to the desired outcome, a Bonsai with good mature and beautiful ramification.
+These actions will over the next couple of years bring it closer to the desired outcome, a Bonsai with good mature and beautiful ramifications.
 And that is a great part of a successful deciduous Bonsai…a part that is so often forgotten in modern Bonsai!

 I hope you enjoyed this little post?!

 Hans van Meer.